 Now this is the important part.
 At this stage of your life you need to be creating a stable savings base.
 You do have time to invest in more risky, volatile investments that should bring in a decent return year-on-year (see below for more information on how to do that) but at this point you primarily need stability.

-FIRST – If you have no extra money each week/month to put into a savings account: take a look at our article on how to save when you don’t have any money for ideas.
-You’d be surprised at how much you could find here and there with a few savings, and the odd extra money-earner (there’s more information on making extra cash below too).
+If you have no extra money each week/month to put into a savings account: take a look at our article on how to save when you don’t have any money for ideas.

-THEN – Set up a monthly standing order from your current account into a savings account: Even if it’s just £20 a month, it’s still something going into a savings scheme for you.
-Choosing a regular savings account is a good option; the best ones offer a 12 month fixed rate of about 4% interest and won’t allow withdrawals – a good way to stop you being tempted to dip into your money!
-Look here for the best rates on regular savings accounts.
+Set up a monthly standing order from your current account into a savings account: Even if it’s just £20 a month, it’s still something going into a savings scheme for you.
+Choosing a regular savings account is a good option; the best ones offer a 12-month fixed rate of about 5% interest and won’t allow withdrawals – a good way to stop you being tempted to dip into your money!

 The point about gilts as an investment is that they are also stable, like savings accounts, and although (like savings accounts) they don’t give a huge return, at least you know that your money is in relatively safe hands.